LinuxForHealth/gateway-batch-sender/README.md

 ### Environment variables

-Enviroments variables that need to be set if you want anything other than the default value:
+You will need to override these if you are not running locally.

 WHPA_CDP_CLIENT_GATEWAY_ENCRYPTED_BATCHES = NATS subject to use